mrnazu/100-days-of-rust/README.md

 # 100 day's of Rust
+This repository is a record of my 100-day journey learning Rust programming language.

-Rust is a systems programming language focused on three goals: safety, speed, and concurrency.
+**iNTRO:** Rust is a systems programming language focused on three goals: safety, speed, and concurrency.
 It maintains these goals without needing a garbage collector, making it a useful language for a number of use cases other languages aren't good at: embedding in other languages, programs with specific space and time requirements, and writing low-level code, like device drivers and operating systems.

+**Goal:** Gain a strong foundation in Rust and low level concepts and develop practical skills through daily coding exercises and projects.
 <table>
   <tr>
     <td>Day</td>